The interior-boundary Strichartz estimate for the Schr\"odinger equation on the half line revisited: Decompose-and-reunify

-We will use the notation $\mathcal{T}_B(t)h$ to denote the solution of the ibvp, namely to denote the right hand side of \eqref{uform} obtained through the Fokas method.
+We will use the notation $\mathcal{T}_B(t)h$ to denote the solution of the ibvp, namely to denote the right hand side of \eqref{uform_dir} or \eqref{uform_neu} (depending on $B$) obtained through the Fokas method.
 Therefore, we can rewrite \eqref{reunify} as follows:

-\begin{rem} We recall that the integral representation formula \eqref{uform} is first obtained by assuming that $h$ is smooth and has sufficient decay.
-However, it is then shown that the same formula makes sense under much weaker regularity conditions imposed on $h$ as shown in Theorem \ref{ibvpthm}.
+\begin{rem} We recall that the integral representation formulas \eqref{uform_dir} and \eqref{uform_neu} is first obtained by assuming that $h$ is smooth and has sufficient decay.
+However, it is then shown that the same formula makes sense under much weaker regularity conditions imposed on $h$ as shown in this paper.
 Therefore, this formula in particular defines weak solutions. \end{rem}